Panna Cotta with Balsamic Strawberries – A simple, delicious panna cotta with strawberries tossed in a sweetened balsamic glaze. Incredible!

-Still looking for a special dessert to make for your Valentine’s dinner?
+Looking for a special dessert to make with in-season, fresh strawberries?
 Then this recipe for Panna Cotta with Balsamic Strawberries just may be the perfect choice!

 This recipe originally appeared in the Barefoot Contessa at Home cookbook – and Ina Garten wrote that she got her inspiration for this recipe from Mario Batali.
 With two great chefs having a hand in this recipe…you know it must be delicious!

-Panna cotta – which is Italian for ‘cooked cream’ – is actually a very simple dessert to make.
-This version is made by simmering together cream, sugar and gelatin, and mixing that with vanilla and yogurt – which helps give this panna cotta a very rich taste.
-The mixture is then cooled until set.
+Panna Cotta is actually a very simple dessert to prepare.
+Today’s version is made by simmering together heavy cream, sugar, and gelatin – then mixing in vanilla and yogurt.
+The yogurt really helps give this Panna Cotta a very rich taste, as well as a super thick and creamy texture.

 Adapted from Barefoot Contessa at Home cookbook